MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 Microsoft recommends assigning users only the level of permission they need to perform their tasks.
 You can assign permissions by using basic permissions management, or by using [role-based access control](rbac.md) (RBAC).

-- With basic permissions management, global admins and security admins have full access, whereas security readers read-only access.
+- With basic permissions management, Global Administrators and Security Administrators have full access, whereas Security Readers have read-only access.
 - With RBAC, you can set more granular permissions through more roles.
-For example, you can have security readers, security operators, security admins, endpoint administrators, and more.
+For example, you can have Security Readers, Security Operators, Security Administrators, Endpoint Administrators, and more.

 The following table describes key roles to consider for Defender for Endpoint in your organization: <br/><br/>